 Building a QA team with Diverse Expertise

-To automate the functional testing you will need to assemble a dedicated test team who have a blend of testing, programming, and tool knowledge.
-It is important to match the skills of the persons on your team with the responsibilities of their role.
+To automate the functional testing you will need to assemble a dedicated test team which has a blend of testing, programming, and tool knowledge.
+It is important to match the skills of the persons in your team with the responsibilities of their role.

 For example, writing automated test scripts requires expert knowledge of scripting languages.
 Thus, in order to perform these tasks, you should have QA engineers that know the script language provided by the automated testing tool.
-Some team members may not be versed in writing automated test scripts.
-These QA engineers may be better at writing test cases.
+Some team members might not be versed in writing automated test scripts, but that is okay.
+These QA engineers might be better at writing test cases.